 Joy has had great success as a recording artist, particularly with works by Mozart.
 Noteable recordings include Mozart’s clarinet works on three discs, Strauss’ Duet-Concertino for EMI, two Mozart discs for the Classic FM label, and chamber works for both Chandos and Hyperion.
 Her most recent recording is a disc of Italian Bel Canto Concertos with Britten Sinfonia on ASV.

 Joy Farrall has been Professor at the Guildhall School of Music & Drama since 1985 as well as teaching in masterclasses at conservatoires both at home and as far afield as Spain, Finland, Poland, America, Denmark, Australia and Israel.
-In 1994, with the Haffner Wind Ensemble, she led over 25 workshops in schools and music centres across the country for the inaugural NFMS/BT Making More of Music Educational Arts Tour, and she continues to take part in Britten Sinfonia’s Creative Learning programme.
-In September 2010 she took up the post of Senior Tutor in Wind, Brass and Percussion Chamber Music at the Guildhall School of Music & Drama.
+In September 2010 she took up the post of Senior Tutor in Wind Brass Percussion Chamber Music at the Guildhall School of Music and Drama and in addition she is Head of Woodwind at the Purcell School.